VirgileD/transparent-proxy/README.md

 ## Proxy Configuration File
 To enable advanced proxy routing, "-df" option for application, or "PROXY_CONFIG_FILE" environment for docker can be used.

+Each proxy configuration can set proxy `type` with value: http or socks5.
+If no `type` defined, by default it is http proxy.

 Here is sample configuration file.
 ```yaml
 ---